 Hi, I’m Charlie.
-I train kind, competent leaders.
 I build and thrive in weird, post-systematic networks.
 I’m author of Opening Awareness.
 In this newsletter I write and speak about Vajrayana Buddhism, meditation systems, and occasionally STEM learning and tech.

 I like to understand the principles and functions of systems across domains: how and why things work the way they do for individuals, groups, societies, civilizations.
 I’ve studied international diplomacy, economics, anthropology, and the history of European and Chinese economic divergence.
 I’ve written theses on land rights and market reform in Bhutan and Asian economic development.
 I was awarded the London School of Economics 2009 Fei Xiaotong prize for my writing on technological development in India and China.